-The definition of intratumoral HER2 heterogeneity for HER2 positive gastric cancer has not been well established.
-The cut-off value between HER2 homogeneity and heterogeneity of HER2 positive tumor cells varies 50% to 100% for surgically resected specimens[5,6,12,17] and 30% to 100% for endoscopic biopsy specimens[7,8,18].
-The clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab also has not been well investigated and there have been only a few studies conducted so far.
-Wakatsuki et al[12] defined the cut-off value of HER2 heterogeneity as 100%, and reported that HER2 homogeneity group had significantly longer PFS (HR: 0.11, 95%CI: 0.03-0.41) and OS (HR: 0.18, 95%CI: 0.06-0.72).
+The definition of intratumoral HER2 heterogeneity for HER2-positive gastric cancer has not been well established.
+The cut-off value between HER2 homogeneity and heterogeneity of HER2 positive tumor cells varies from 50% to 100% for surgically resected specimens[5,6,12,17] and 30% to 100% for endoscopic biopsy specimens[7,8,18].
+The clinical significance of intratumoral HER2 heterogeneity for HER2-positive gastric cancer treated with trastuzumab has not been well investigated, and there have been only a few studies conducted to date.
+Wakatsuki et al[12] defined the cut-off value of HER2 heterogeneity as 100% and reported that HER2 homogeneity group had significantly longer PFS (HR: 0.11, 95%CI: 0.03-0.41) and OS (HR: 0.18, 95%CI: 0.06-0.72).
 However, their study included only 28 patients who received trastuzumab-based chemotherapy after upfront gastrectomy for resectable gastric cancer, not metastatic cancer.

-In post hoc exploratory analyses of ToGA trial, the proportion of HER2 positive tumor cells in more than 30% of biopsy specimens could not be extracted as a predictive factor for good response to trastuzumab-based chemotherapy[18].
-Recently Yagi et al[8] reported intratumoral HER2 heterogeneity was a poor predictor for trastuzumab-based chemotherapy and a poor prognosticator with the cut-off value of 100% from the median number of four biopsy specimens.
-Our current study selected the patients in whom HER2 positivity could be assessed from more than two different portions of the tumor, and we defined HER2 heterogeneity as any of those portions of the tumor that did not show HER2 positivity.
-The number of biopsy specimens examined for each patient in our current study was more than six (i.e., each of the three fragments were obtained from two or more different portions).
-Although Yagi et al[8] adopted the overall proportion of HER2 positive tumor cells to evaluate intratumoral HER2 heterogeneity, we employed standard criteria of HER2 positivity generally performed in clinical diagnosis, i.e., tumor cell cluster of at least 5 positive cells with complete basolateral or lateral membranous reactivity.
+In post hoc exploratory analyses of the ToGA trial, the proportion of HER2-positive tumor cells in more than 30% of biopsy specimens could not be extracted as a predictive factor for good response to trastuzumab-based chemotherapy[18].
+Yagi et al[8] recently reported that intratumoral HER2 heterogeneity was a poor predictor for trastuzumab-based chemotherapy and a poor prognosticator with the cut-off value of 100% from the median number of four biopsy specimens.
+Our current study selected patients in whom HER2 positivity could be assessed from more than two different portions of the tumor, and we defined HER2 heterogeneity as any of those tumor portions being negative for HER2.
+The number of biopsy specimens examined for each patient in our current study was more than six (i.e. each of the three fragments were obtained from two or more different portions).
+Although Yagi et al[8] adopted the overall proportion of HER2-positive tumor cells to evaluate intratumoral HER2 heterogeneity, we employed the standard criteria of HER2 positivity generally performed in clinical diagnosis, i.e. tumor cell cluster of at least five positive cells with complete basolateral or lateral membranous reactivity.
 According to our simple definition of intratumoral HER2 heterogeneity, the treatment outcomes were definitively different between the HER2 homogeneity group and heterogeneity group.